BlueVelvetSackOfGoldPotatoes/Brimswoods/aHeavySwordToCarry.md

 "Nah, no way."
 Lary tried to walk on his broken foot.
 "Aaaaah, shit, shit, shit, my fucking foot.
 I can't" "Ahahahahaha, ok Lary, comeon I ma help ye mate ahahahahah" "Put me down Bron!
-You arse, you stupid potato head!"
+You arse, you potato head!"
-"A donkeys arse? ahahahahaha" Large Bron placed Lary on top of the donkey, led the donkey out of its stable and slapped it hard on the rear.
+"A donkeys arse? ahahahahaha" Large Bron placed Lary on top of the donkey, led it out of its stable and slapped it hard on the rear.
 "Get well soon Lary!
-Ahahahahah" Lary yelled some more obsceneties and the group of man walked inside the inn laughing gravely at their peers prank.
+Ahahahahah" Lary yelled some more obsceneties and the group of man walked inside the inn laughing gravely.
-When Grant woke up, drunk and slow, he supposed he had gotten so drunk that he must have done something awful inside the inn that got himself kicked out.
-He could not see his jenny.
-He searched and searched, looking each horses face.
-After completing this verification for the third time he believed his donkey had been eaten by fairies.
-He started walking in no particular direction while tears streamed down his rough muddy face.
+When Grant woke up, drunk and slow, he supposed he had gotten so drunk that he must have done something awful inside the inn that got him thrown out.
+Not very far from the truth, he was about to leave when he realized he was missing his jenny.
+He searched and searched, looking each horse in the face.
+After looping through the horses for the third time he was convinced that his donkey had been eaten by fairies.
+He started zig-zagging in no particular direction and for a moment a single tear formed and streamed down his rough muddy face.
-"WHAT IS GRANT THINKING"

-Leopold gets his heart box - to do this he summons the kid and the woman, he gets the spell from there.
-Describe how the people feel.
-He does the spell, they loose their memory.
- Outside, blah blah blah.
+"Oh by the Gods - hiccup - why?
+Why my Jenny and not their horses...
+They have more meat to them, their smell is - hiccup - stronger and they're louder...
+Oh jenny, they ate you.
+Oh my Gods, they ate you.
+Those hovering bastards, I swear to you - hiccup - I'll - hiccup - I'll get their shrunken kings and queens.
+And I'll make soup out of them!"
+Grant walked and walked with no destination in mind.
+He walked his drunkness away and now he was thirsty and very tired.
+Sleep fell on him like an iceberg, and since he couldn't stand its weight he laid down right there and then.
+He laid on his back on a cold bed of grass and his consciousness drifted with the breeze to a far away place, leaving his lousy bulky body behind.

+GRANT WAKES UP TO THE SOUND OF MUSIC - THIS MUSIC IS HAPPENING INSIDE OF HIS HEAD.
+DESCRIBE LOVE AT FIRST SIGHT | DESCRIBE IT NEUROLOGICALLY AND THEN SENTIMENTALLY FOLLOWED BY ANALOGY |